-To overcome those issues, we have considered a cubature formula based on the full tensorial grid appearing in the third strategy.
-While this cubature does not satisfy the condition of Proposition~\ref{prop:CUB}, its weights can be computed explicitly and we argue that, using our modified threshold, we can still control the risk of the estimator.
-Indeed, note first that the modified threshold is such that the thresholding of a needlet depends only on its scale parameter $j$ and on its center $\xi$ and not on the corresponding cubature weight $\lambdaquadra_{j,\xi}$.
-Assume now that we have a collection of $K$ cubature, each satisfying conditions of Proposition~\ref{prop:CUB} and thus defining a suitable estimate $\hat{f}_k$, the ``average'' cubature obtained by adding all the cubature points and using their average cubature weight defines a new estimate $\hat{f}$ satisfying:
+To overcome those issues, we have considered a cubature formula based on the full tensorial grid appearing as proposed by \cite {muciaccia97fastspherharmonanaly}.
+This cubature does not satisfy the condition of Proposition~\ref{prop:CUB}, but its weights can be computed explicitly.
+Furthermore, we argue that, using our modified threshold, we can still control the risk of the estimator.
+Indeed, note first that the modified threshold is such that the thresholding of a needlet depends only on its scale parameter $j$ and on its center $\xi$ and not on the corresponding cubature weight~$\lambdaquadra_{j,\xi}$.
+Assume now that we have a collection of $K$ cubature, each satisfying conditions of Proposition~\ref{prop:CUB} and thus defining a suitable estimate, $\hat{f}_k$.
+We can use the ``average'' cubature obtained by adding all the cubature points and averaging the cubature weights.
+This new cubature defines a new estimate, $\hat{f}$, satisfying

-By convexity, for any $p\geq 1$,
+By convexity, for any $p\geq1$,

-and thus this average estimator is as efficient as the worst estimator in the family $\hat{f}_k$.
-We argue that the full tensorial cubature is an average of suitable cubature and thus that the corresponding estimator satisfies the conclusion of Theorems~\ref{mM} and~\ref{mMinfty}.
-Remark the proximity of this principle with the cycle-spinning method introduced by Donoho et al., we claim that the same kind of numerical gain are obtained with this method.
+and, thus, this average estimator is as efficient as the worst estimator in the family~$\hat{f}_k$.
+The full tensorial cubature is an average of suitable cubatures.
+The corresponding estimator satisfies the error bounds of Theorems~\ref{mM} and~\ref{mMinfty}.
+Note that this principle is quite close to the cycle-spinning method introduced by Donoho \textit{et al.} Indeed, the same kind of numerical gain is obtained with this method.
 The numerical comparison of the Healpix cubature and our tensorial cubature is largely in favor of our scheme.
-Furthermore, the tensorial structure of the cubature leads to some simplification in the numerical implementation of the needlet estimator so that this scheme is almost as fast as the simplest Healpix based one.
+Furthermore, as already noticed by \cite{muciaccia97fastspherharmonanaly}, the tensorial structure of the cubature leads to some simplification in the numerical implementation of the needlet estimator.
+The resulting scheme is almost as fast as the Healpix-based one.